Core Technologies

 Secure Multi-Tenant Scheduling

-- AppArmor profiles per container
+- AppArmor & Seccomp enforcement per container

-- Encrypted proxy channels (TLS/SSL)
+- Encrypted TLS proxy communication

 Boot Flow Architecture